 You might experience mild side effects after taking this emergency contraceptive, the most common being nausea.
 Less common side affects you could experience include breast tenderness, headaches, stomach pains, diarrhoea, dizziness and tiredness.
 You might have your period later after taking Levonelle, and could experience some spotting or bleeding before your next period.

 If you decide to buy this online at 121doc, you will need to answer a few medical questions.
 You can do this by filling in a short and confidential online consultation form.
-This form will then be checked by one of our team of doctors.
+This form will then be checked by one of our partner doctors.
 If they decide that you are safe and suitable to take this medication, they will issue a prescription which will then be forwarded to our pharmacy.
 Your medication will then be dispatched for overnight delivery.
 If you live in London you are eligible for free same day delivery and may receive your order in as little as two hours.
 Your medication will be delivered in a plain, unbranded padded envelope to ensure total discretion and that it arrives to you intact.

 Reachable and friendly patient supportPatient Service Online now: Mon-Fri 08:00-18:00